awslabs/aws-az-failure-chaostoolkit/README.md

 ## Usage

 To use the actions from this package, add the blocks of code below to your Chaos Toolkit experiment file.
-Replace `Key1` and `Value1` with the appropriate key-value pair you tagged your resources with.
-Replace the `az` argument with the target availability zone of your choice.
+Replace `TagKey1` and `TagValue1` with the appropriate key-value pair you tagged your resources with.
+Replace the value of `az` argument with an availability zone of your choice.

 ### Failure Actions